adiego8/documind/init-db/README.md

 # Database Provisioner

-This directory contains the PostgreSQL database provisioner for the DOCUMIND application.
+This directory contains the PostgreSQL database provisioner for the Persona application.
 The provisioner automatically executes SQL migration files in the correct order to set up the database schema.

 ## Files